-Strategy and Geopolitics is the title I use to explore the impact of geo-political issues and events has on business strategy and the affect that international companies have on the global geo-political landscape.
-These issues are currently explored in courses in IESE’s full time MBA program as well as its Global Executive MBA.
-I am also working on a book on the topic which will be released by Emerald in the Fall of 2017.
+Strategy and Geopolitics is the title I use to explore the impact that geo-political issues and events has on business strategy and the affect that international companies have on the global geo-political landscape.
+These issues are explored in a book on the topic published by Emerald in 2017 as well as courses in IESE’s full time MBA program as well as its Global Executive MBA.

 - Course in the Full Time MBA

-The course methodology consists mainly of double class sessions in which the first session focuses on the region or country and the second will drill down to the reality of a specific company in that country or region.
+The course methodology consists mainly of double class sessions in which the first session focuses on the region or country and the second drills down to the reality of a specific company in that country or region.

 Students are expected to read extensive preparation material for each double session as well as follow up on links provided and perform their own analysis at both the country/regional level and the company level for every session.